xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 - if there are uncertainties,
   maybe we want to specify something about the uncertainties.
-- maybe there is no implementation (pure uncertainty?)
+- maybe the implementation of the function is unknown.
 - maybe we want to specify independence.